amigavision/amigavision.github.io/docs.md

 * Simon "[hitm4n]" Quincey — Hi-resolution screenshots for demos.
 * LamerDeluxe — MT-32 support.
 * [Frode Solheim] — Creator of [OpenRetro.org], screenshots used with kind permission.
+* Rubén Tomás Alonso — Creator of [RePlayOS], the basis for our Raspberry Pi setup.
+* Dimitris Panokostas — Creator of [Amiberry], the basis for our emulation setups.
 * wiisoldier — Initial RePlayOS setup and testing, benchmarking assistance.
 * Alessio (PuntoMusica) — Testing AmigaVision on Amiga CD32 hardware.
 * Mattias Karlsson, Andreas Pålsson and StingRay (RIP) — Wrote and updated `ptreplay.library`, used to play music in the launcher.